 Approved Tools for Use with University Data

-Per University guidelines, users should only enter University data when working in the following University-approved AI tools and platforms, which meet Syracuse University’s security and compliance standards:
+Per University guidelines, users should only enter University data after logging in with their University credentials (NetID and password except where noted) to the following tools and platforms, which meet Syracuse University’s security and compliance standards:

 - Adobe Firefly